Draggie306/nottingham-cs-notes/Misc/Homelab.md

 - Note: Immich ML is set to be offloaded to the PC's 4070 super via remote ML, but gracefully fallsback
 - TODO: Set up Cloudflare Tunnel for remote ML beyond LAN.

+#### Remote ML from Eduroam/uni networks

+Eduroam blocks HTTP3/QUIC dialing that is required by Cloudflare Tunnels (and obviously, port forwarding is unavailable).
+To solve this:
+- Run the cloudflared tunnel Docker run script and append `--protocol http2` to the command.
+This will look something like `docker run cloudflare/cloudflared:latest tunnel --no-autoupdate run --token xxx --protocol http2`
+- The immich-ml container typically runs on port 3003.
+To expose this port from the host machine, but from within the Cloudflared container, in the Cloudflare Zero Trust dashboard, set the host to be `http://` `host.docker.internal:3003`.
+- The terminal output should show something like:
+	- `2025-11-15T20:37:56Z INF Registered tunnel connection connIndex=0 connection=xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxx event=0 ip=198.41.192.7 location=lhr16 protocol=http2`
+	- `2025-11-15T20:40:40Z INF Updated to new configuration config="{\"ingress\":[{\"hostname\":\"ai.oling.dev\",\"originRequest\":{},\"service\":\"http://host.docker.internal:3003\"},{\"service\":\"http_status:404\"}],\"warp-routing\":{\"enabled\":false}}" version=2`

 ### Immich Postgres
 Access: Internal only (5432).